cold-storage/hipq/README.md

 Actually not sure we can or want to horrizontally scale a single queue.
 Otherwise you end up with something like Kafka or Knesis.
 And in that case we would just want to add priority, retry, throttling, etc to them.

+### Batch Processing Algorithm

+So in order to be efficient and keep things simple we are going batch processing.
+We will read and write all state to the database periodically in batches.

+We start with a list of 0 or more jobs in memory -- the current batch.
+Every x seconds we will do the following.

+1. Get list of all jobs whose time to run has come.
+2. Apply the throttler (if any) to this list which results in zero or more new jobs to be run -- the new batch.
+3. Persist the current batch and the new batch to the database -- return list of not running jobs from that list.
+4. Remove jobs from the current batch that are in returned list of not running jobs.
+5. Add the new batch to the current batch.

 ### PostgreSQL Pub-Sub